 In Year 2, once their phonic knowledge is secure, children move on to learning spelling strategies and rules.

 In the Reception classes children read to an adult individually at least once a week.
-In both Reception and Key Stage One, guided reading with a teacher or teaching assistant also takes place once a week, where possible in Key Stage one children are also heard read individually.
+In both Reception and Key Stage One, guided reading with a teacher or teaching assistant also takes place once a week.

 If children are working below their chronological reading age, targeted intervention and support is put in place.
 Children in all classes still have access to story time or have a class book for a sustained period.
 This ensures that reading is correctly modelled to children as well as giving them the opportunity to enjoy being read to!